 The OKFB Women's Leadership Committee (formerly the Women's Committee) is committed to educating Oklahomans about agricultural issues and promoting the industry's many benefits, while developing the leadership potential in women.
 Women are active in all phases of Farm Bureau - from county policy development to serving as delegates to the American Farm Bureau Federation national convention.

 The OKFB Women's Leadership Committee helps promote the importance of family and health, safety and crime prevention, state and national agricultural issues, voter awareness and citizenship, Agriculture in the Classroom, the Country Women's Council and much more.

-The Oklahoma Farm Bureau Women’s Leadership Committee hosted their 2016 Fall Conference Oct.
-28-29 in Oklahoma City.Continue reading ...
+The Oklahoma Farm Bureau Women’s Leadership Committee will host its annual fall conference Sept.
+15-16 at the Embassy Suites in Oklahoma City.Continue reading ...